- Field Service Management

 5 tips for better field service scheduling

+Scheduling field service activities is a subtle art that must consider a large number of factors.
 The latest generation of field service management software simplifies the scheduling process and field service scheduling tasks.
 However, because they are directly affected, maintenance technicians must also be involved.

 Field service scheduling is THE key process for a maintenance department.
 The right skillset must be assigned to the right job at the optimal time.

-And, a large number of criteria, some unknown, must be juggled.
+And a large number of criteria, some unknown, must be juggled.
 For example, field service schedules must consider: Technician location, field service technician training, technician expertise, service urgency, likely duration of service activities, traffic and weather conditions, and spare parts availability.

-Optimized field service scheduling is directly related to field team and technician productivity productivity and customer satisfaction.
+Optimized field service scheduling is directly related to field team and technician productivity and customer satisfaction.
 The objectives are twofold: increase the first-time-fix rate and minimize technicians’ travel requirements so they can be in contact with customers as much as possible.

 Field service management software must integrate these spatial and real-time aspects.
 It’s no longer adequate to simply create a list of service requests based on when the request came in, then assign it to the first available field service technician regardless of their location.